-Western Illinois University offers guaranteed tuition, fees, as well as room and board rates for graduate students.
-Students eligible for the graduate cost guarantee must meet the following:
+Western Illinois University offers guaranteed tuition, fees, and room and board rates for graduate students.
+Students eligible for the graduate cost guarantee must meet the following criteria:

-The following rates of tuition and fees are listed per credit hour for the fall and spring semesters 2012-2013.
+The following rates of tuition and fees are listed per credit hour for the fall and spring semesters 2016-2017.
 These rates apply to all who are classified as graduate students.
-Students residing in Indiana, Iowa, Missouri, and Wisconsin will be assessed the in-state rate for tuition.
+New students beginning Fall 2016 semester at Western Illinois University who have a permanent legal domicile within the United States of America will be assessed in-state tuition.
 The amounts are subject to change without notice by action of the Board of Trustees.
-The most current tuition and fee rates can be viewed at wiu.edu/billing or can be obtained by contacting the Billing and Receivables Office at (309) 298-1831 or e-mailing email@example.com .
+The most current tuition and fee rates can be viewed at wiu.edu/billing or can be obtained by contacting the Billing and Receivables Office at (309) 298-1831 or e-mailing firstname.lastname@example.org .

 Macomb Campus Fees

 Fine Arts Fee: $2.56